 Software for dispatching can also provide enterprises with valuable data by generating key performance indicators (KPIs) like cost per delivery, planned stops vs. actual, order completion rates, on-time delivery rates, transportation costs, and customer satisfaction scores, to name just a few.
 Ideally, your software presents data in an easy-to-consume way with attractive visuals and customizable dashboards so that executives, fleet managers, dispatchers, and other stakeholders can interpret the numerical information easily.
 Measuring KPIs in this way enables decision-makers to come up with data-driven decisions.

-The features of software for dispatch are designed to improve fleet operations and satisfy customers.
+The features of dispatch software are designed to improve fleet operations and satisfy customers.
 By automating scheduling, dispatching, and route planning, your business can provide accurate ETAs and more delivery options.
 Allowing real-time communication among stakeholders also helps minimize missed or failed deliveries.
 All these help in meeting increasing customer demands and gaining strong brand loyalty.

 At the end of the day, improving fleet management by eliminating inefficiencies, improving productivity, and enabling decision-makers to come up with data-driven changes or policies will go a long way in helping businesses grow their operations and their customer base.